causerp/cangjie_runtime/stdlib/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func addFirst(element: T): Unit
 ```

-Functionality: Inserts an element at the head of this deque.
+Function: Inserts an element at the head of this deque.

 Parameters: